-Bring the outdoors in when you decorate with succulents.
+Bring the outdoors in when you learn how to decorate with succulents in a terrarium.
 Succulents look beautiful and grow indoors in any bright light.

 One of the easiest ways to decorate with succulents is by planting a cluster of them in a decorative terrarium.
 Using just a handful of materials, you can create a terrarium to hang in a bright corner or to strategically place on a table.